SimonDdraig/labs/README.md

 # Simon's Labs
 Welcome to the **Simon's Labs**!
 This repository contains all the resources, files, and notebooks you'll need to get started with AWS services.
+## Note
+These are typically POC labs and do not feature production hardened solutions.
+Please ensure if used, you implement best practice security and auth controls where necessary.

+In saying that, all IAM created is typically with least privilege, but public facing services may need additional auth.

 ## Setup
 To get started, you'll need to set up your environment.
 Ensure you have the following prerequisites: